quality-liquid/cupid_code/Documentation/Design/Requirements/tyson-requirements-add.md

 ## Functional Requirements
 ### User Roles
+* Definitions:
+    0. *Dater* is defined as the regular user of our application.
+They are using the application for help to have successful dates and achieve a good relationship.
+    1. *Cupids* are workers who sign up to help out daters, not for themselves.
+    Similar to Uber Eats workers, but for more than just food, they fulfill jobs created by the Dater/the Dater's AI.
+    2. *Business Leaders* are defined as any high level decision making leadership at Duckiecorp and of course our esteemed customer Cowboy Erik Falor.
 #### Daters will be able to:
 * Recieve notifications from the webapp for:
     * Updates or help on date plans